techidaily/site-win-dash/source/_posts/comprehensive-solution-enhancing-your-wifi-with-updated-broadcom-gigabit-ethernet-driver-for-windows-11-systems.md

  By updating your network drivers to the latest version, **you**  **can**  **enhance your network connectivity** .
 What’s more, **you can also avoid many unexpected computer issues**   in the future.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/NC0rdKEQ98o?si=HYgqC8CxF_WTO5if" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## **To download & update Broadcom NetLink Gigabit Ethernet driver:**

 **Method 1 – Manually:**  You can update Broadcom NetLink Gigabit Ethernet driver manually by going to **the official website of your computer manufacturer** , and searching for the latest Broadcom NetLink Gigabit Ethernet driver for your Windows 10 PC.